Last updated on November 3rd, 2017

 - Auditing and Logging: Two critical features of IT controls are the auditing and logging of events in systems that process sensitive data.
 It is important to make sure that your system logs relevant activities, such as shutdowns, restarts, or unusual events.
 What do you do with your logs: Overwrite them?
 Centralize them?
 And how long do you keep them?

 - Change Management: Change management is a critical part of Sarbanes-Oxley because the act specifically requires companies to notify the SEC of any material changes to the process that governs the flow of financial data.
 (How strictly that requirement is enforced is unclear.)
 If you don’t have a definitive change management process, how can you ensure your compliance with this aspect of SOX?
 How can you ensure ongoing Active Directory availability, confidentiality, integrity, and auditing?

 You—not regulators, not auditors—control your company’s exposure.
 By implementing proper controls in Active Directory, you reduce your exposure both now and into the future.

-Although SOX doesn’t come with a compliance checklist, you can refer to other sources for assistance.
+Although SOX or GDRP doesn’t come with a compliance checklists, you can refer to other sources for assistance.
 For example, pull out your previous audits, especially the noncompliance reports.
 Auditors don’t provide remediation lists, but they do provide insight into what they are looking for.
 Their feedback and reports will prove helpful as you devise a strategy for your next audit.